 In 1968, after receiving a Fulbright Fellowship, he went to work at the Venini glass factory in Venice.
 There he observed the team approach to blowing glass, which is critical to the way he works today.
 In 1971, Chihuly cofounded Pilchuck Glass School in Washington State.
 With this international glass center, Chihuly has led the avant-garde in the development of glass as a fine art.

 His work is included in more than 200 museum collections worldwide.
-He has been the recipient of many awards, including eleven honorary doctorates and two fellowships from the National Endowment for the Arts.
+He has been the recipient of many awards, including two fellowships from the National Endowment for the Arts and thirteen honorary doctorates.